 What to Do After a Storm Damage To Your Home or Business

-A large storm can wreck a lot of troublesome damages to your home.
-Your house is probably flooded or the roof has collapsed or a tree has fallen on your house and break your window.
-Whatever the damages the storm has done, knowing what to do can get your house back to the original condition.
+A large storm can wreck a lot of troublesome damage to your home.
+Your house is probably flooded or the roof has collapsed or a tree has fallen on your house and broken your window.
+Whatever the damage the storm has done, knowing what to do can get your house back to its original condition.

 1. Check Your Home for Damage

 The first thing to do is to check your home for damage.
 You can take your camera and start snapping pictures of the damages to your home.
 When assessing the damage, you must be careful of stepping on downed power lines as they are still energized.
 You should keep a distance of at least 10 feet from the downed power lines.
 It is not worthwhile to go into the standing water especially if it is near the downed power lines.
 It is recommended that you check for storm damage in the daytime.

 Next, you should assess the damages to your home.
 If a tree falls on your house, chances are there will be structural damages such as holes in the roof, broken shingles, damaged gutters, and broken windows.
 In addition, you should inspect the bricks, siding, and other exterior surfaces for dents and splits.
 At this point, you should not attempt to do anything such as remove debris and repair the house.
 The work should be left to a professional as they have the equipment and tools to clean up your house and repair the storm damages.

 3. File a Claim with the Insurance Company

 After assessing the damages, you can submit a claim to your insurance provider.
 The claim should include photos of the damages and documentation of the costs you thin the damage has incurred.
 You can include receipts of the living costs since you cannot move back to your house.
 The insurance company will send an adjuster to assess the damages before paying out the compensation.
 The insurer will usually let you know the person who is going to show up and the time he is coming to visit the storm-damaged house.